 Lunch: Plaka (1:30 PM - 2:30 PM)#

-Walk into Plaka, the old neighborhood beneath the Acropolis.
+Walk into Plaka, the old neighborhood tucked beneath the Acropolis.
+By now you’re probably starving.

 Where to eat:

-- Tzitzikas kai Mermigas — Modern Greek, reliable quality
+- Tzitzikas kai Mermigas — Modern Greek, solid quality, won’t gouge you

-- Any bakery — Grab spanakopita and tiropita for a quick bite
+- Any bakery — Grab spanakopita and tiropita if you just need something fast and cheap

 Budget: €10-15 for casual lunch